 The models are producing predictions that are ripe for testing.
 To test the models, we are looking both to insects and to plants.
 In the realm of insect model systems, I have developed a series of field systems where I can unambiguously identify what factor limited the lifetime reproductive success of individual females in nature (this isn’t always so easy to do).
 We are working with insects that have some particularly helpful traits: they emerge as adults with their full lifetime complement of eggs already matured (i.e., they are strictly proovigenic) and which furthermore do not resorb their eggs.
 For these females, only one thing changes their inventory of eggs (their “egg load”), and that is the process of oviposition.
 By capturing females just after they have died naturally in the field and dissecting them to quantify the number of unlaid eggs, we can determine what fraction of the population of females had their lifetime reproductive success limited by their ability to mature eggs (“egg limited” females) versus by their ability to find suitable oviposition sites (hosts) for their eggs (“time limited” or “host limited” females).
 We are using this approach to study constraints on reproductive success in insect herbivores (the gall midge, Rhopalomyia californica) and parasitoids in the genus Anagrus.

 Finally, we are working hard to apply our general models to understand some of the particular challenges that plants encounter, given unpredictable variation in the availability of pollen (and pollen vectors – pollinators).
-We are developing models of how plants cope with the risk of pollen limitation (fitness losses due to shortfalls of pollen receipt), and are working to test predictions from those models using both published literature and field studies of a local annual plant population, Limnanthes douglasii, which grows in vernal pool habitats located near the UC Davis campus at the Jepson Prairie Preserve.
+We have developed models of how plants cope with the risk of pollen limitation (fitness losses due to shortfalls of pollen receipt), and are working to test predictions from those models using both published literature and field studies of a local annual plant population, Limnanthes douglasii, which grows in vernal pool habitats located near the UC Davis campus at the Jepson Prairie Preserve.
+Using the published literature supplemented with our own field work, we are developing a comparative test of key factors shaping variation in the magnitude of pollen limitation in nature (i.e., why is pollen limitation rare for some plant species, but a consistently strong constraint on reproductive success for other plant species?).
+We are also working to extend our models of pollen limitation to include the complementary roles of genetic ‘solutions’ to environmental uncertainty with phenotypic plasticity (i.e., within-generation changes in plant phenotype, such as changes in flower number, flower longevity, pollinator rewards, or resources provisioned to each zygote, in response to current availability of pollen).